opnsense/tools/README.md

     # make serial

-A uefi memstick image is created using:
+A vga memstick image is created using:

-    # make uefi
+    # make vga

 A flash card disk image (NanoBSD) is created using: